AdamKyle/flare/resources/info/character-stats/section-1.md

 Depending on what you are doing, your gear will affect your stats and skills in some way.

 You are never just a Dark Dwarf with the class of Vampire and the damage stat of durability.
 You are also a crafter, enchanter, looter of dungeons and so much more (if you want to be).

+> ### ATTN!
+>
+> Some gear might be bad for you, however it might have an affix or two attached that help, for example, increase your weapon crafting skill.
+> While the gear might be considered bad to fight monsters with, it could be useful for crafting weapons.

 ## Final Note